jaimesimns/artifacts-and-sound/readme.md

 ## Licensing and Citation

 ### License
 CC BY-SA 4.0 license inherited from EnTwine collection, with the exception of oral interviews which may not be reproduced or edited.
-See [slug provided by editors] for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>